oxfordroadmapping/country-profiles-clean-up-zh_hant/middle-east/qatar.md

 a maroon field surmounted by a white serrated band with nine white points; national colors: maroon, white

 ### 國歌
-- `name`: "Al-Salam Al-Amiri" (The Amiri Salute)
+- `名稱`: "Al-Salam Al-Amiri" (The Amiri Salute)
-- `lyrics/music`: Sheikh MUBARAK bin Saif al-Thani/Abdul Aziz Nasser OBAIDAN **note**:  adopted 1996; anthem first performed that year at a meeting of the Gulf Cooperative Council hosted by Qatar
+- `歌詞／音樂`: Sheikh MUBARAK bin Saif al-Thani/Abdul Aziz Nasser OBAIDAN **note**:  adopted 1996; anthem first performed that year at a meeting of the Gulf Cooperative Council hosted by Qatar

 ### 國家級遺產